vertoforce/rpi-time-machine/README.md

 # Raspberry Pi Time Machine

-If you're looking to set up a time machine on a raspberry pi with an external hard drive you've come to the right place.
+If you're looking to set up a time machine on a raspberry pi with an external hard drive using docker you've come to the right place.

 ## Setup